British war crimes: Chemical weapons usage

 The production and use of chemical weapons was strictly prohibited by the 1899 Hague Declaration Concerning Asphyxiating Gases and the 1907 Hague Convention on Land Warfare, which explicitly forbade the use of "poison or poisoned weapons" in warfare.

 Even so, the United Kingdom used a range of poison gases, originally chlorine and later phosgene, diphosgene and mustard gas.
 They also used relatively small amounts of the irritant gases chloromethyl chloroformate, chloropicrin, bromacetone and ethyl iodoacetate.
 Gases were frequently mixed, for example white star was the name given to a mixture of equal volumes of chlorine and phosgene, the chlorine helping to spread the denser but more toxic phosgene.
 Despite the technical developments, chemical weapons suffered from diminishing effectiveness as the war progressed because of the protective equipment and training which the use engendered on both sides.
 By 1918, a quarter of British artillery shells were filled with gas and the United Kingdom had produced around 25,400 tons of toxic chemicals.

 The British Expeditionary Force first used chemical weapons along the Western Front at the Battle of Loos.
 On the first day of the Battle, Chlorine gas, codenamed Red Star, was deployed (140 tons arrayed in 5,100 gas cylinders) and aimed at the German Sixth Army's positions on the Hohenzollern Redoubt.
 The wind, however, proved fickle and the gas either lingered in no man's land or blew right back into British trenches.
-Escalating the situation, an extremely well-aimed retaliatory artillery barrage resulted in German shells exploding upon the unused gas cylinders and releasing even more poison gas throughout British lines.
-What is worse, the primitive flannel gas masks distributed to British Tommies before the gas was deployed quickly grew hot, and the small eye-pieces misted over and severely reduced visibility.
-Some Tommies lifted the masks to see better or to get fresh air and were gassed as well.
-The use of poison gas during the Battle of Loos caused 10 deaths and at least 2,000 cases of serious injury to British soldiers.

 Following the Imperial German Army's use of poison gas at Ypres, the commander of II Corps, Lieutenant General Sir Charles Ferguson, had said of poison gas:

 Mustard gas was first used effectively in World War I by the German army against British and Canadian soldiers near Ypres, Belgium, in 1917 and later also against the French Second Army.
-The name Yperite comes from its usage by the Imperial German Army near the town of Ypres.
 The Allies did not use mustard gas until November 1917 at Cambrai, France, after the armies had captured a stockpile of German mustard-gas shells.
 It took the British more than a year to develop their own mustard gas weapon, with production of the chemicals centred on Avonmouth Docks.
 (The only option available to the British was the Despretz–Niemann–Guthrie process).
 This was used first in September 1918 during the breaking of the Hindenburg Line with the Hundred Days' Offensive.